chandandas27/Shopping-Cart_App/README.md

 # Shopping-Cart_App
-Java, REST API, Spring Boot, Microservices is used in the project.
+Java, REST API, Spring Boot, MySQL, Microservices is used in the project.